 Cereus salm-dyckianus, Cereus scheeri, Echinocereus rischeri, Echinocereus salmianus

-Echinocereus scheeri is a cactus with green, spiny, prostrate or ascending, cylindrical stems, up to 28 inches (70 cm) long and up to 1.6 inches (4 cm) in diameter.
-Flowers are red, purple, scarlet, pink or salmon-orange, trumpet-shaped, up to 5 inches (12.5 cm) long and up to 3 inches (7.5 cm) in diameter, borne on the sides of the stems from sharply pointed buds.
+Echinocereus scheeri is a cactus with cylindrical, green, spiny, prostrate or ascending stems up to 28 inches (70 cm) long and up to 1.6 inches (4 cm) in diameter.
+The flowers are red, purple, scarlet, pink or salmon-orange, trumpet-shaped, up to 5 inches (12.5 cm) long and up to 3 inches (7.5 cm) in diameter.
+They appear in spring on the sides of the stems from sharply pointed buds.
 Flowers can last for a week or more and remain open at night, closing somewhat during the hottest part of the day.
 The fruit are ovoid, bright green with white pulp and up to 0.8 inch (2 cm) long.

 How to Grow and Care